kragniz/adwaita-patcher/README.md

-Patches the Adwaita theme to remove the window tile bar for maximised windows
+Patches the Adwaita theme to remove the window title bar for maximised windows

 Run